 This curriculum was developed many years ago with the inspiration of a fourth grade class.
 What started as a class on the four kinds of sentences, blossomed into an engaging approach to the parts of speech and basic diagraming.
-Former students, now in high school, say that they still think in terms of The Sentence Family.
+Former students say that they still think in terms of The Sentence Family.

 For some testimonials and sample pages, click here.
 More testimonials can be found if you search for "The Sentence Family" through Goggle.
 Many home-school bloggers are talking very favorably about the book.
 Only one book is needed for the whole family.